Bring the family for the best rates

 Enjoy all the perks

 Mix and match your cell phone plans and take advantage of AT&T's multi-line discounts, all while staying connected with 5G access and premium data.
+AT&T is also one of the best picks for rural customers with a vast LTE network.

 Pay for what you need

 Never spend money on data you're not using when you sign up for one of Mint Mobile's four data plans on T-Mobile's vast 4G LTE and 5G network.
+You can even get Mint's best rates with a three-month renewal using Mint Family.